 Just like the British weather can display characteristics of all four seasons within the same day (one has to live here to believe it), the London experience can be sweet and sour almost simultaneously.

 A distressing incident of road rage, for instance, can be ensued by the most touching kindness from a complete stranger, and a great night out can come to a close with an overcrowded, overheated and generally unpleasant bus or Tube journey home.

-And when you think you’ve had enough of it all and that you’re finally ready to migrate to a smaller, less crowded and possibly sunnier place, the city somehow manages to seduce you, once again, into staying.
+But just when you think you’ve had enough of it all and that you’re finally ready to migrate to a sunnier, smaller, less crowded place, the city somehow manages to seduce you, once again, into staying.